Low Flow Toilet Problems: Common Issues & How to Fix Them

 Step 1: Adjust the Tank Water Level

 A low water level in the tank is the #1 cause of a weak flush.
-The water should sit about ½ to 1 inch below the top of the overflow tube.
+The water should sit at the manufacturer's fill line, or about ½ to 1 inch below the top of the overflow tube.

 • Remove the tank lid and locate the fill valve and float